krishnabre/puppet-filefetcher/README.md

 ## Usage

-The examples are stored under `examples` directory.
+The examples are stored under `examples/` directory.

 ### Composer